regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.4-release-notes.md

             </td>
         </tr>
         <tr>
-            <td>New default look: TBD</td>
+            <td>New default look: Lascaille</td>
             <td>TBD</td>
-            <td>A new look with a bolder typeface (JetBrains Mono) and a darker, higher constrast color theme (Ayu Mirage) complement Regolith's default look in 1.4.
-Cahuella, and other looks are still available.</td>
+            <td>A new look with [a bolder, tighter typeface](https://www.jetbrains.com/lp/mono/) and a [darker, higher contrast color theme](https://github.com/ayu-theme/ayu-colors) become Regolith's default look in 1.4.
+Cahuella, and other looks continue to be available and can be installed with a few commands.</td>
         </tr>
         <tr>
             <td>New File Search Dialog</td>
             <td>TBD</td>
-            <td>Based on Rofi and mlocate, users can now quickly find files and launch their default editors from a global dialog.</td>
+            <td>Based on [Rofi](https://github.com/davatorium/rofi-scripts/tree/master/rofi-finder) and mlocate, users can now quickly find files and launch their default editors from a global dialog.</td>
         </tr>
         <tr>
             <td>Easier Customization</td>
             <td></td>
             <td>Virtually everything exportable from the i3 config can now be overridden directly with Xresources declarations, from changing the meta key to specifying the command that launches the app search dialog.
 Additionally, up to 3 user configured programs can be set to be loaded upon start.
-All of this is possible without creating a user copy of the i3 config file.</td>
+All of this is possible without creating a user copy of the i3 config file, but rather by overriding a specific Xresource value.</td>
         </tr>
         <tr>
             <td>i3xrocks supports conf.d style configuration</td>